What is contract intelligence?

 This can be problematic and hinder adoption within businesses seeking to enable commercial teams to self-serve on contracts.
 If a contract tool isn’t easy to use, teams will resort back to manual processes, which means the hefty sums invested in contract intelligence often go to waste.

-🤝 Lack of trust
+2. Lack of trust (and accuracy)

-Within a traditional contract workflow, it’s usually the lawyers that have concerns about the standardization and content of business contracts created away from their watchful eye.
 With contract automation in place, this can usually be prevented with the use of contract templates, conditional logic, and approval workflows to ensure that legal still has full control over contracts.

 By introducing AI into the mix, contract intelligence software removes this focus on human input from the legal team and relies on the software’s ability to learn from patterns and experience instead.
-As there’s no guarantee of accuracy, this can create uncertainty amongst legal teams.
+Since there’s no guarantee of accuracy, this can create uncertainty amongst legal teams.

 Is contract intelligence software worth it?